lucasnell/gameofclones-data/README.md

 `Ives et al. 2020 Data Fig3A.csv` to `symbionts-2012-2017.csv`
 Lastly, put both inside the `data-raw` folder.

-If you're on a unix computer (this was test on a mac), you can do run this from the command line (obviously first replacing `/path/to` with where `gameofclones-data` is located):
+If you're on a unix computer (this was tested on a mac), you can do run this from the command line (obviously first replacing `/path/to` with where `gameofclones-data` is located):